 Walter White from the show, Breaking Bad, had a short commute to his second job from his home, a humble one-story abode in a quiet neighborhood.
 The house is owned by Frances Padilla, who has lived there for over 40 years and probably never imagined how the show would impact her residence.
 Metal fencing surrounds the property, along with outdoor cameras to make sure no one jumps over or tries to throw a pizza on the roof.
 It’s clear the current residents don’t want to be bothered, but that shouldn’t stop you from getting your pictures from across the street.

 9800 Montgomery Blvd NE, Albuquerque

-One of the most beloved characters on the show is Saul Goodman, the charming, wise-cracking lawyer who can get anyone out of trouble.
+One of the most beloved characters on Breaking Bad is Saul Goodman, the charming, wise-cracking lawyer who can get anyone out of trouble.
 Just a mile from Walt’s house, Saul’s office is in a strip mall, though his inflatable Statue of Liberty on the roof and giant constitutional walls have since been torn down.
 The front door to his firm is still in place, even though the space is now a bar and grill named Duke City Sports Bar.
 The door was discovered during construction and the owners decided to keep it.
 Grab a beer and a bite to eat and reminisce about the good and bad times Goodman endured, and the laughs he provided.